Jon Brewer: Early career

-Production and Directing History
+Production and directing

-Brewer first produced a documentary–style program for television in 2003 with the production of Michael Hutchence – The Loved One.[1]
+Brewer first produced a documentary–style program for television in 2003 with the production of Michael Hutchence – The Loved One.
 Soon after, he produced and directed a feature documentary for television on the Nirvana front-man, Kurt Cobain.
-The film experienced wide success in television worldwide as well as in Home Entertainment, especially in America, England, France and Japan.[1]
-The Classic Artists Series, followed with 8 Episodes beginning with the band Cream, and later chronicling the careers of The Moody Blues, Yes, Jethro Tull, Jimi Hendrix, Jim Morrison, and Bad Company (which also featured on CLASSIC ROCK magazine as a special edit).
-The Classic Artists Series was released on TV and DVD worldwide and continues to be highly revered and known for its timeless reference to those artists that sadly continue to pass on leaving us with their incredible musical contributions, celebrated by JOn Brewer in The Classic Artists Series and other of his music productions.
+The film experienced wide success in television worldwide as well as in Home Entertainment, especially in America, England, France, and Japan.
+The Classic Artists Series, followed with eight episodes, beginning with the band Cream, and later chronicling the careers of the Moody Blues, Yes, Jethro Tull, Jimi Hendrix, Jim Morrison, and Bad Company (which also featured in CLASSIC ROCK magazine as a special edit).
+The Classic Artists Series was released on TV and DVD worldwide.